Home | Sitemap | Contact Us | Translate

 School Nurses Make it Happen!"

-School nursing, a specialized practice of public health nursing, protects and promotes student health, facilitates normal development, and advances academic success.
-School nurses, grounded in ethical and evidence-based practice, are the leaders that bridge health care and education, provide care coordination, advocate for quality student-centered care, and collaborate to design systems that allow individuals and communities to develop their full potentials. ~ NASN June 2016.
+School nursing, a specialized practice of nursing, protects and promotes student health, facilitates optimal development, and advances academic success.
+School nurses, grounded in ethical and evidence-based practice, are the leaders who bridge health care and education, provide care coordination, advocate for quality student-centered care, and collaborate to design systems that allow individuals and communities to develop their full potentials.

 The single best way to prevent seasonal flu is to get vaccinated each year, but good health habits like covering your cough and washing your hands often can help stop the spread of germs and prevent respiratory illnesses like the flu.
 There also are flu antiviral drugs that can be used to treat and prevent flu.